|

 the background, if the allergies overall are lowered, it will

 decrease the immune system firing off.
+It does not

 matter if "allowed" processed products are used, as